Carcinus awarded new contract by the Food Standards Agency

 Carcinus are delighted to announce that we have been awarded a new contract by the Food Standards Agency (FSA).
 This is an extension of an existing relationship that we have with the FSA to help them fulfil their obligations under retained EU Law Regulation (EU) 2019/627, which specifies the health conditions and market placing of live bivalve molluscs, tunicates, echinoderms and marine gastropods

 For the past three years, Carcinus have assisted the FSA by undertaking an assessment of all new shellfish harvesting applications, evaluating sources and types of microbiological pollution that may affect the new harvesting area.
-You can see the assessments for the last three years here.
+You can see the last three eyars shellfish assessments here.

 Our new relationship will see us continue to provide Sanitary Surveys for new bivalve mollusc harvesting areas and will also involve conducting reviews of existing production areas.
 These reviews will evaluate whether any changes have occurred in the harvesting area that require updating monitoring procedures.
 This new contract will run through to 2023 and we are excited to continue building on our already excellent partnership with the FSA.